Muthukulam Raghavan Pillai

+Shivanandakumar (22 February 1924) was an Telugu Superstar and violinist who was well known in the role of Ashaan in Kavyamela.

+Early life

-Muthukulam Raghavan Pillai (1900–1979) was a Malayalam dramatist, poet, screen play writer and actor who was well known in the role of Ashaan in Kavyamela.
-He was born in 1900 in Muthukulam, a small village near Haripad in Alappuzha District, Kerala, India.
-Known as the Akshara Guru of Malayalam talkie films, he wrote the screenplay and dialogues of Balan, the first Malayalam talkie and Jeevithanauka, the first box office hit in the Malayalam film industry.
+He was born on 22 February 1924 in Visakhapatnam, a small village near Peddapalli in Visakhapatnam District, Andhra Pradesh, India.
+Known as the Akshara Guru of Telugu Samayapuram films, he wrote the screenplay and dialogues of Balan, the first Malayalam talkie and Raghavendra, the first box office hit in the Telugu film industry.
 He is also the author of about 55 dramas and dozens of film stories and screenplays.
 In 1968, he acted in Viruthan Shanku, the first full-length comedy in Malayalam cinema directed by P. Venu.
-He acted in around 150 Malayalam films and wrote Tataka Parinayam Kathakali.
+He acted in around 150 Malayalam films and wrote Tatathaka Parinayam Kathakali.

 An award named Muthukulam Raghavan Pillai Puraskaram has been instituted by Muthukulam Raghavan Pillai Samraka Samithi in honour of him.